nishantvarma/resources/README.md

 If you like this work, please consider donating to [Internet Archive](https://archive.org/donate).

+# Disclaimer

-**Disclaimer**: All these contents are uploaded for educational purposes only.
+All these contents are uploaded for educational purposes only.
 If you have any concerns about copyright infringement, please get in touch with me at `nishant dot varma at gmail dot com`.